5 Ways To Stop Your Dog Play Biting Overview

 Remember that puppies love to interact with their humans in all sorts of ways, and learn from every interaction that we have with them.
-As an alternative to using aversive punishment, this multi-faceted approach allows us to creatively connect with our dogs by employing positive reinforcement and harnessing a relationship that is based on trust & respect.
+As an alternative to using aversive punishment, this multi-faceted approach allows us to creatively connect with our dogs by employing positive reinforcement and harnessing a relationship that is based on trust and respect.

-Puppy play biting is a completely normal, healthy and necessary for your puppies development.
+Puppy play biting is completely normal, healthy and necessary for your puppy’s development.
 It’s the combination of teething and the curious mind of a young dog.

 Punishing a dog for play biting only teaches him to stop biting people who punish them effectively, the bites just get redirected to other people (a big problem if your dog is going to be around young children).

 Being “proactive” means that you don’t have to wait for the dog to do something wrong in order to show them the correct, alternate behaviour (see solutions below).
 This is especially important when curbing play-biting.

 Always have a couple of toys available for your dog to chew on such as nylon bones and peanut butter stuffed kongs.